kethanreddy419/NatureNET/README.md

 # Development Process

-We want to stablize development process using feature branch, pull request, and merge.
-So, We create new feature branches off the dev branch and merge to the dev branch
+We want to stablize development process using feature branches, pull request, and merge.
+So, We create new feature branches off of the dev branch and merge to the dev branch

 branches:
-`main`: stable product branch
+    * `main`: stable product branch
-`dev`: default branch for development
+    * `dev`: default branch for development

+\
-## intialization
+## Intialization

 to clone the repo & track remote branches: